bnarath/sql-challenge/README.md

         <img src="Images/Q8_sample_output.png" alt="Q8_sample_output" align="center"/>

-## Bonus (Optional)

-As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
-You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
-To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:
+## Data Visualization in Python

 1. Import the SQL database into Pandas.
-(Yes, you could read the CSVs directly in Pandas, but you are, after all, trying to prove your technical mettle.)
-This step may require some research.
-Feel free to use the code below to get started.
-Be sure to make any necessary modifications for your username, password, host, port, and database name:
+(Alternate option is to read the CSVs directly in Pandas) For connecting to the DB in Python, sqlalchemy toolkit is used.
+   For further details on SQL Alchemy, please visit their [website](https://www.sqlalchemy.org/)

    ```sql
    from sqlalchemy import create_engine